 David Blackbird McKinsey lives in the Pacific Northwest USA, arguably the biggest liminal space in the United States west of that one town in Wyoming he promptly left, once.
 He lives in a hole in the wall with a woman who bakes cookies and collects skulls, and a cat who sees ghosts.
 There are a lot of plants, and teacups he should see about picking up.

 David has fought monsters across the country, from Virginia, Colorado, to Montana and more, and thoroughly confused and intrigued people along the way.
 He's a perpetual student of the art of perception, and poking things with sticks.
-His debut novel is scheduled to release in early Summer, 2020.
+He's currently querying the first in a psychological thriller trilogy.